 Anthony Riem is a ‘stellar practitioner’ ranked by both the Legal 500 and Chambers and Partners in the top tier of civil fraud lawyers.
 Chambers & Partners UK 2020 says that Anthony ‘possesses deep expertise in handling complex cross-border disputes relating to claims of fraud and conspiracy, including relevant asset tracing and enforcement proceedings.’
 Sources say he is ‘an outstanding litigator who gives excellent, commercial advice.’
 In the 2021 edition, Chambers again mentions his ‘notable expertise in marshalling complex matters involving multiple parties and jurisdictions’.
 Plaudits include: ‘He has a top-rate mind’ and ‘is strategically focused, a great team leader and excellent with clients’.

 In the 2020 edition of the Legal 500, Anthony is identified as a Leading Individual for fraud, being described as a ‘master strategist’.
 He is also recommended for banking litigation and commercial litigation, being described as having ‘strong experience of banking litigation and commercial litigation’ and is ‘praised for his clear advice; he is also commercial and prepared to engage with all stakeholders, not just clients and other lawyers’.
-In the 2021 edition, where Anthony is again identified as a Leading Individual for fraud, he is described as having ‘remarkable expertise in litigation’ and is an ‘excellent strategist’ who ‘sits on top of the pyramid, overseeing cases, and adding sprinkling tactical gold-dust where necessary.’
+In the 2021 edition, he is described as having ‘remarkable expertise in litigation’ and an ‘excellent strategist’ who ‘sits on top of the pyramid, overseeing cases, and adding sprinkling tactical gold-dust where necessary.’

-He is described by market sources as ‘tremendous’, ‘a master of detail’ who has ‘marvellous rapport with clients’, has ‘excellent strategic vision and client skills’ and ‘navigates complex structures and transactions with ease’.
-He is also recognized for being ‘great for complicated cases’, providing ‘pragmatic, creative’ and ‘clear advice’, being a ‘very pleasant person to work with’ and ‘very energetic and active in pursuing his goals’.
+He is also described by market sources as ‘tremendous’, ‘a master of detail’ who has a ‘marvellous rapport with clients’, ‘excellent strategic vision and client skills’ and ‘navigates complex structures and transactions with ease’.
+He is also recognized for being ‘great for complicated cases’, providing ‘pragmatic, creative’ and ‘clear advice’.

 Cases of note